7 min read

 One: phrases are higher-information.
 "Doing really well" is a complete English collocation.
 Looking up the phrase teaches you register (informal, friendly), pairing ("doing well" not "making well"), and intensification ("really" works here; "very" would feel off).
 Looking up "doing" alone gets you a verb definition you already half-know.

-Phrases on top.
-Words below as a fallback.
+Two: phrases get visually larger chips.
+The natural reading order is phrases first, then individual words as a fallback.
 This is a small thing but I think it nudges learners toward the higher-leverage lookup.

 The Quizlet-style card click